A Discretization-Accurate Stopping Criterion for Iterative Solvers for Finite Element Approximation: Introduction

 \section{Introduction}

 Consider the Dirichlet boundary value problem in a bounded polygonal/polyhedral domain $\Omega\subset \RR^d$ ($d=2,3$) for the diffusion equation as follows:

-where $A$ is a scalar diffusion coefficient, and the data $f\in \Lt$ and $g\in L^2(\partial \Omega)$.
+where $A$ is a scalar diffusion coefficient, and the data $f\in L^2(\Omega)$ and $g\in L^2(\partial \Omega)$.

-In practice, the system of algebraic equations resulting from finite element approximation to \eqref{eq:pb-ps} is often solved by iterative methods, e.g., Gauss-Seidel, conjugate gradient, multigrid methods, etc. Instead of having the exact solution $u_{_\cT}$ of the algebraic system at hand, $\bar{u}_{_\cT} := {u}_{_\cT}^{(k)}$ is the current output from an iterative solver, where $k$ is the number of iterations.
-The following total energy error of $\bar{u}_{_\cT}$ to the solution $u$ of the continuous problem \eqref{eq:pb-pw} is to be measured (for the norm notations, see section~\ref{sec:prelim}):
+In practice, the system of algebraic equations resulting from the finite element approximation to \eqref{eq:pb-ps} is often solved by iterative methods, e.g., Gauss-Seidel, conjugate gradient, multigrid methods, etc. Instead of having the exact solution $u_{_\cT}$ of the algebraic system at hand, $\bar{u}_{_\cT} := {u}_{_\cT}^{(k)}$ is the current output from an iterative solver, where $k$ is the number of iterations.
+The total energy error of $\bar{u}_{_\cT}$ to the solution $u$ of the continuous problem in \eqref{eq:pb-ps} consists of both discretization and algebraic errors as follows:

-where $\norm{\cdot}_A$ is the energy norm associated with the problem in \eqref{eq:pb-pw}.
+where $\norm{\cdot}_A$ is the energy norm associated with the problem in \eqref{eq:pb-ps} (for the norm notations, see section~\ref{sec:prelim}).

 The goal of this paper is to propose a stopping criterion for iterative solvers.
-Suppose after $k$ iterations, the algebraic error $\norm{u_{_\cT} - {u}_{_\cT}^{(k)}}_A$ has the same order of magnitude with the discretization error $\norm{u - u_{_\cT}}_A$, and their ratio is an $O(1)$ constant.
-Then by \eqref{eq:est-id}: the total error can be bounded by

-Suppose the operator associated with the iterative solver has the contraction property, then performing another iteration of the solver reduces the algebraic error by an amount being the same order with the discretization error:

-As a result, it is reasonable to stop.
-Because heuristically speaking, the current iterate $\uiterk{k}$ is as close as $u_{_\cT}$, in terms of order, to the true solution $u$ of the underlying PDE.
-To this end, a computable total error estimator estimating total energy error $\norm{u - \uiter}_A$ is constructed, as well as an algebraic error estimator estimating the algebraic error $\norm{u_{_\cT} - \bar{u}_{_\cT}}_A$.
-The stopping criterion of the iterative solver is then based on comparing the magnitudes of the estimated total error with the estimated algebraic error, provided that the estimators represent their error counterparts reliably.
+To do so, we need to develop two error estimators for the respective discretization and algebraic errors.
+Since the discretization error is fixed for a given finite element space, (\ref{eq:est-id}) clearly indicates that the stopping criterion of the iterative solver is when the algebraic estimator is of the same magnitude as the discretization estimator, provided that both represent their error counterparts reliably.

-However, when the mesh is relatively coarse, meaning the discretization error $\norm{u - u_{_\cT}}_A$ manifests itself in the total error $\norm{u - \uiter}_A$ in \eqref{eq:est-id}, a single residual-based estimator is not accurate enough to tell the adaptive finite element (AFEM) algorithm whether to refine the mesh, or to perform extra iterations for the iterative linear solver.

-In \cite{Jiranek2010,Dolejvsi2013}, an equilibrated flux was used to construct an a posteriori error estimator for the iterate, which in our view is more suitable for the problem on relatively coarse mesh.
-For the algebraic part of the error, the so-called ``algebraic flux'' was firstly obtained by taking the difference of the equilibrated fluxes between iterations.
-The algebraic error estimator was further constructed using this flux for the stopping criterion.
-Notice in this approach, the algebraic error can only be estimated using the information from several iterations, not a single iteration.